You are currently viewing HOW TO CHANGE THE MAXIMUM SPEED OF YOUR DRIVE SYSTEM

 Step 1: Begin by opening Roborun+.
 Figure 3 shows the opening page of Roborun+.

-Step 4: Locate the ‘Power Output’ section located under the configuration tab.
+Step 4: Locate the ‘Power Output’ section under the configuration tab.
 Expand the ‘Motor 1 Output’ tab, shown below in Figure 6.

 Step 7: Locate and expand the ‘Motor 2 Output’ tab and make the necessary changes as you did above with Motor 1.